ascoolakash/ascoolakash/README.md

 ### Hi there, I'm Akash. 👋

-I'm a Data Scientist Practioner, Machine Learning Engineer and Researcher who likes to work on personalize buisness domian problem.
+I'm a Data Scientist Practitioner, Machine Learning Engineer and Researcher who likes to solve business problems.
 I've keen interest in client handling, business improvement, and statistics.
-I used to work with problems related to predictive modeling, personalization and recommendation systems.
+I used to work with issues related to predictive modelling, personalization and recommendation systems.
 I have vast knowledge of machine learning algorithms which helps me choose the best approach.
-Apart from that, I enjoy traveling, meeting new people, cooking food, and trained flute player.
+Apart from that, I enjoy travelling, meeting new people, cooking food, and I am a trained flute player.

 ## 🔭 My current working are ...